 Lists the status of existing components.
 Supported in remote mode only.
-For procedural information in this guide, see To Show Component Status. start-database stop-database version
+For procedural information in this guide, see To Show Component Status.

+start-database

 Starts the Apache Derby database server.
 Use this subcommand only for working with applications deployed to the Eclipse GlassFish.
 For procedural information in this guide, see To Start the Database.